All posts

 Mistake 1: Ignoring the home-country side entirely

-The most common — and most expensive — bookkeeping mistake is treating US LLC compliance as the only obligation.
-A UK founder who files Form 5472 with the IRS but does not report US LLC income on their Self-Assessment is not compliant in the UK.
+This is the most common and most expensive mistake.
+A UK founder who files Form 5472 with the IRS but skips reporting US LLC income on Self-Assessment is not compliant in the UK.
 HMRC penalties for undeclared foreign income can reach 200% of the tax owed.

 Mistake 2: Trying to use one system for both

-Setting up a single Xero or QuickBooks account with transactions in multiple currencies does not satisfy dual-jurisdiction compliance.
+A single Xero or QuickBooks account with multi-currency transactions does not satisfy dual-jurisdiction compliance.
 The US side needs USD records with US-standard categorization.
-The UK side needs GBP records in a format that feeds into MTD.
-These are not the same chart of accounts, the same tax codes, or the same reporting output.
+The UK side needs GBP records that feed into MTD.
+Different charts of accounts, different tax codes, different reporting output.

 Mistake 3: Using the same accountant for both sides

-A US CPA is not qualified to file UK Self-Assessment returns.
-A UK ACCA is not qualified to prepare Form 5472.
-Cross-border bookkeeping requires two professionals — one on each side — who understand how their jurisdiction treats the other's entity structure.
+A US CPA cannot file UK Self-Assessment returns.
+A UK ACCA cannot prepare Form 5472.
+You need two professionals, and they need to talk to each other.
 The US CPA needs to know that HMRC treats the LLC as opaque.
 The UK accountant needs to know that the IRS treats it as disregarded.
-Without this mutual awareness, foreign tax credits get calculated incorrectly and double taxation results.
+When they don't share this context, foreign tax credits get calculated wrong and you end up double-taxed.

 Mistake 4: Not documenting inter-entity transfers

-Every transfer between the US LLC bank account and the founder's personal account in their home country is a reportable transaction on both sides.
-On the US side, it is an owner distribution.
-On the home-country side, it is foreign income receipt.
-If these transfers are not consistently recorded in both sets of books, reconciliation becomes impossible and audit exposure increases.
+Every transfer from the US LLC bank account to your personal home-country account is reportable on both sides.
+US side: owner distribution.
+Home-country side: foreign income receipt.
+If you don't record these consistently in both books, reconciliation breaks down and audit exposure goes up.

 Key Takeaways